tleyden/tutt/README.md

 Category #2 - Employment at side project: KetoMeals App
 ```

-These category ids need to match the `category_id` fields in the `categories.json` file that you will create in the next step.
+You can add as many categories as you want, but these category ids need to match the `category_id` fields in the `categories.json` file that you will create in the next step.

 It's recommended to spend some time designing your prompt!
 You will get much more accurate results if your prompt is good.